Calendar Icon White

 HIPAA compliance is very important in healthcare in the U.S. It started in 1996 to protect health info while helping care quality.
 It's key for healthcare groups and their partners to follow a HIPAA checklist.

-Understanding who needs to be HIPAA compliant is crucial.
+Knowing who needs to be HIPAA compliant is crucial.
 Taking proactive steps toward HIPAA compliance is essential for protecting sensitive health information and building client trust.

 Start by conducting a complete risk assessment and using advanced tools, such as Strac.
 Schedule a demo to see how Strac can support your compliance efforts.